codecraftingtools/codecraftingtools.github.io/src/design.rst

 Many components require some information about the passage of time in order to operate.
-This might be determining the absolute time that an event occurred, measuring the elapsed time between events, or scheduling some processing to occur at a specific periodic frequency.
-In order to support this functionality, the run-time environment provides software components with a **standardized timekeeping API** that is consistent across all application domains.
+This might be determining the absolute time that an event occurred, measuring the elapsed time between events, or scheduling some processing to occur at a specific time or periodic frequency.
+In order to support this functionality, the run-time environment provides software components with a **standardized timekeeping API** that is consistent across all application domains and operates in the following timekeeping contexts:

 Real-Time
   In systems that must meeting timing deadlines, the run-time